clarkedavida/clarkedavida.github.io/docs/index.md

 in part because it dominated the early universe, a fraction of a second after the Big Bang.
 QGP can be probed in heavy ion experiments, which are carried out at [CERN](https://home.cern/science/physics/heavy-ions-and-quark-gluon-plasma) and [Brookhaven](https://www.bnl.gov/rhic/).

 Right now I’m working as a postdoc at [University of Utah](https://www.physics.utah.edu/).
-I’m going to help with lattice input to a calculation of the [anomalous magnetic moment](https://en.wikipedia.org/wiki/Anomalous_magnetic_dipole_moment) of the [muon](https://en.wikipedia.org/wiki/Muon), $a_\mu$.
+I help with lattice input to a calculation of the [anomalous magnetic moment](https://en.wikipedia.org/wiki/Anomalous_magnetic_dipole_moment) of the [muon](https://en.wikipedia.org/wiki/Muon), $a_\mu$.
-Part of $a_\mu$ can be calculated using either lattice methods or so-called dispersive methods, the latter of which have extremely tight error bars commensurate with experimental error.
+Parts of $a_\mu$ can be calculated using either lattice methods or so-called dispersive methods, the latter of which have extremely tight error bars commensurate with experimental error.
 There is some discrepancy between the $a_\mu$ determined using dispersive input and
 $a_\mu$ measured in experiment.
 If this discrepancy were confirmed, it would be exciting to the physics community, since it would indicate a specific region where our current theory of particle physics, the [Standard Model](https://en.wikipedia.org/wiki/Standard_Model), breaks down.
-Interestingly however, a recent calculation of $a_\mu$ using lattice input falls between experiment and the dispersive approach, slightly favoring experiment.
-We're trying to help sort this out.
+I am helping with lattice determinations of the hadronic-vacuum-polarization contribution to $a_\mu$.